Small businesses spend time and money building websites and blogs to advertise. Why not also monetise that website or blog?

 I really like Affilorama for help on affiliate marketing.

 Display advertising shows itself in different forms, like banners on a website or adverts within a side bar.
 Display advertising could consist of video, animations, text or static images.
-Usually display adverts are very obviously advertisements.
+Usually display adverts are obviously advertisements.

 AdSense is Google’s advertising placement service.
 Advert topics can be selected using keywords, so that they are relevant to the site.